Where are they now? Woodward’s first 10 Manchester United signings

-The 29-year-old has since moved to Russia and is currently playing for Dynamo Moscow.
+The 29-year-old has since represented Uruguay at Qatar 2022.
+He moved to Russia but is currently back in South America, plying his trade at Flamengo, on loan from Dynamo Moscow.

 After being linked with Thiago Alcantara and Cesc Fabregas in the summer of 2013, United fans were a bit underwhelmed when Fellaini arrived at Old Trafford.

 United famously allowed the midfielder’s £23.5million buyout clause to expire in mid-August, only to buy him on deadline day for £27.5million.

 “You can ask my staff – the last thing I wanted was for Marouane Fellaini to be my first [first-team] signing,” Moyes later told Radio 5 Live.
 “I knew, coming from my old club, the look was never going to be good.

 “I’ve got to say we looked at [Nemanja] Matic as well.
 He hadn’t done well for Chelsea and had gone back to Benfica.
 He was a consideration.
 We probably did need a more defensive type player in hindsight.